quiz254/rsp_tcp/README.md

 rsp_tcp is a direct port of [rtl_tcp](https://github.com/osmocom/rtl-sdr) for the RSP range of [SDRPlay SDR](https://www.sdrplay.com/).

-As the rtl_tcp protocol is only 8 bits IQ it still uses the 15bit range, but you can reduce it:
+As the rtl_tcp protocol is only 8 bits IQ but uses the 14bit range.
+Because the ENOB of the RSP is a lot better, the output quality is far better then the RTL-stick.

 1. It will work with any rtl_tcp capable frontend (probably), see usage below
 2. As it's opensource, you could compile it on any Linux server